Career Explorations

 Task 2: Denial of Service

-has five commands that you can change.
-For now, you will only define the EvilDoEveryStep
+The EvilRouter has five commands that you can change.
+For now, you will only

 whenever the simulation moves forward a single step.